great-expectations/great_expectations/docs/reference/core_concepts/validation.rst

 If you would like to review the raw validation results in JSON format, the default Validation Results directory is ``uncommitted/validations/``.
 Note that by default, Data Docs will only compile Validation Results located in this directory.

-To learn more about setting up Great Expectations for your team read :ref:`using_ge_on_teams`.

 ********************
 Validation Operators